Project grants

 2020.
 Spatial regulation of exocytosis |

-S. Miserey-Lenkei (Team Goud UMR144), Gaëlle Boncompain (Perez UMR144), Stéphanie Descroix (team leader UMR168), Pierre Sens (team leader UMR168)
+S. Miserey-Lenkei (team Goud UMR144), G. Boncompain (Perez UMR144), S. Descroix (team leader UMR168), P. Sens (team leader UMR168)

 |

 2019.
-Nucleus deformation of triple negative cancer cells and mechanism of cell migration. | C. Sykes (team leader UMR168), M. Piel (team leader UMR168)
+Nucleus deformation of triple negative cancer cells and mechanism of cell migration. |

 |

-2019.
-Mechanisms of actin-driven membrane fission mediated by curved membrane proteins. | F-C. Tsai (team Bassereau UMR168), A. Bertin (team Lévy UMR168), P. Sens (team leader UMR168), C. Delevoye (team Raposo UMR144)
+F-C. Tsai (team Bassereau UMR168), A. Bertin (team Lévy UMR168), P. Sens (team leader UMR168), C. Delevoye (team Raposo UMR144)

 |